herrmit/timings/README.md

 }
 ```

-BTW: The string is only a comment.
-In case thta makes sense to you, you can replace it by any other string.
-Only the int is used to sum up.
+BTW: The string is just a comment.
+In case it makes sense to you, you can replace it by any other string.
+Only the _int_ is used to sum up.